karlseguin/http.zig/readme.md

 ```

 # Zig Compatibility
-0.11-dev is constantly changing, but the goal is to keep this library compatible with the latest development release.
-Since 0.11-dev does not support async, threads are currently and there are some thread-unsafe code paths.
-Since this library is itself a WIP, the entire thing is considered good enough for playing/testing, and should be stable when 0.11 itself becomes more stable.
+0.12-dev is constantly changing, but the goal is to keep this library compatible with the latest development release.
+Since 0.12-dev does not support async, threads are currently used.
+Since this library is itself a WIP, the entire thing is considered good enough for playing/testing, and should be stable when 0.12 itself becomes more stable.

 # HTTP Compliance
 This implementation may never be fully HTTP/1.1 compliant, as it is built with the assumption that it will sit behind a reverse proxy that is tolerant of non-compliant upstreams (e.g. nginx).
+(One example I know of is that the server doesn't include the mandatory Date header in the response.)

 # Server Side Events
 Service Side Events can be enabled by calling `res.startEventStream()`.
 On success, this will return an `httpz.Stream` (which is a `std.net.Stream` or a mock object during testing).
 The stream will remain valid for the duration of the action, but `req` and `res` should no longer be used. `res.body` must not be set (directly or indirectly) prior to calling `startEventStream`.